martinchernyavskiy/Notes/CS/CS 544/Week1/Intro.md

 - *Specialized* (GPUs)

 ## Compute
+?
-- Some computers use multiple CPUs and CPUs may have multiply cores.
+- Some computers use multiple CPUs and CPUs may have multiply *cores*.
--
+- OS *schedules tasks* on cores
+- Each core can execute instructions for one/two tasks at a time
+	- Each instruction is written in machine code that CPU operates on
+- The more cores available, the more tasks can be ran in *parallel*

+## High-Language Interpreter
+- High level code can either be *compiled* into